 In March 2020, the COVID-19 pandemic required a change in the way services were delivered.
-Face-to-face services were suspended until a safe way to deliver services to clients was identified.
-Some services continue to be postponed; however, most services are now safely being delivered via teleconferencing.
-Nevertheless, even the briefest suspension of community-based services has negatively impacted the number of youth and families being served.
-Furthermore, re-engagement after services proves difficult, as several families become discouraged, discontinue services and then do not return to services.
-Not only have the number of referrals declined, but youth and family engagement has become increasingly more difficult with the pandemic restrictions.
+Face-toface services were suspended until a safe way to deliver services to clients was identified.
+Some services continue to be postponed; however, most services are now safely being delivered via teleconferencing or back to being provided in person.
+Nevertheless, even the briefest suspension of community-based services negatively impacted the number of youth and families being served.
+Furthermore, reengagement after services proves difficult, as several families become discouraged, discontinue services and then do not return to services.
+Although a decline in referrals is a positive trend, the COVID-19 restrictions have made it increasingly more difficult to engage youth and families.
 County agencies, as well as community-based providers have adapted their service delivery, but some youth and families face challenges adjusting to teleconferencing, or they simply do not have the electronic equipment to engage via teleconferencing.
 Efforts to assist those families are ongoing; however, in some cases, without face-to- face communication, some families find it difficult to engage.